MIPS/FreeRTOS/readme.md

 This is a fork of FreeRTOS providing support for mips32 compliant cores from mip32r2 to mips32r6 and includes support for the microMIPS ISA as well.

-The freertos-trunk branch tracks the freertos svn repo. mips support is added on the mips branch.
+The freertos-trunk branch tracks the freertos svn repo.
+MIPS support is added on the mips branch.

 Requirements: